 Shortly thereafter, in 1998, Jannsen Pharmaceutica produced a new fentanyl product, Actiq.
 Sometimes known as the fentanyl lollipop, Actiq contains a mixture of fentanyl citrate and inert fillers.
 This sublingual formulation of fentanyl delivers a quick-acting dosage of fentanyl for people who are suffering from sudden-onset breakthrough pain.

-A number of other sublingual formulations of fentanyl are now also manufactured, ranging from fentanyl pills to fentanyl tablets.
+A number of other sublingual formulations of ingredients in fentanyl are now also manufactured, ranging from fentanyl pills to fentanyl tablets.
 These products are produced by lab technicians working for a variety of pharmaceutical companies, and they are released under disparate brand names.

 Illicit Fentanyl Production